 We do not need your consent if we use special categories of your personal information in accordance with our written policy to carry out our legal obligations or exercise specific rights in the field of employment law.
 In limited circumstances, we may approach you for your written consent to allow us to process certain particularly sensitive data.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
 You should be aware that it is not a condition of your contract with us that you agree to any request for consent from us.Your right to withdraw your consent

-Where you have given us your consent to use your personal information in a particular manner, you have the right to withdraw this consent at any time, which you may do by contacting us as described in paragraph 11.
-Please note however that the withdrawal of your consent will not affect any use of the data made before you withdraw your consent and we may still be entitled to hold and process the relevant personal information to the extent that we are entitled to do so on bases other than your consent.
+Where you have given us your consent to use your personal information in a particular manner, you have the right to withdraw this consent at any time, which you may do by contacting us as described in paragraph 9.
+Please note however that the withdrawal of your consent will not affect any use of the data made before you withdrew your consent.
+Please also note, by reference to the preceding text, that some of our processing of your personal data is not based on your consent, and that we may not choose to, or be able to, cease processing of this.

 We may share your personal information where it is necessary to administer the working relationship or we have a legitimate interest in so doing.
 We may also disclose your personal information to third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply such other terms as apply to our relationship, or where we have a legitimate interest in doing so.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.